q3k/bugless/docs/architecture.md

 TODO :)

-The gRPC Authenticator API should let at least two classes of flows be executed:
+The gRPC Authenticator API should let at least three classes of flows be executed:

  - plaintext username/password query passed through the frontend to the authenticator
  - OAuth browser flow
+ - TLS client certificate auth (with the Authenticator responding with user information based on a given TLS certificate CN)

 Multi-region HA